 For aromatically substituted ligands HQPh, HQS, and HQ1-Nh, the triplet energy levels are significantly lower but still exceed the resonance level energy of the 5D4 state of Tb3+ ions (20,400 cm-1).
 As a result, terbium complexes with these ligands exhibit luminescence upon cooling, which is associated with the suppression of back thermal energy transfer.
-The luminescence efficiency of Eu3+ and Sm3+ complexes with these ligands is generally higher than that of aliphatically substituted ones.
+The luminescence efficiency of Eu3+ and Sm3+ complexes with these ligands is generally higher than that of lanthande acylpyrazolonates with aliphatic substituents.

 For the two other ligands of this type, namely HQH and HQCF3, the triplet energy levels are 20,700 and 18,800 cm-1, respectively.
 This makes the former more promising as a sensitizer for the luminescence of samarium, europium, and IR-emitting ions.

-To identify the patterns in the changes of the ligand's energy characteristics based on its structure, we attempted to plot a dependence of the triplet energy level of HQR ligands on various substituent R characteristics to reveal any regularities.
+To identify the patterns in the changes of the ligand's energy features based on its structure, we attempted to plot a dependence of the triplet energy level of HQR ligands on various substituent R characteristics to reveal any regularities.
 The most illustrative dependence was found to be on the parameter F, which can be calculated using Hammett constants σm and σp [160]: